 Query names are not persistent.
-The names are different on different desktops and in different sessions on the same desktop.
+They are different on different desktops and sessions on the same desktop.

 The Event Occurrences chart at the bottom of the view displays the number of T-SQL statements, stored procedures, and SQL batches captured in the trace.